Hell in Christianity: Protestantism

 The nuances in the views of "hell" held by different Protestant denominations, both in relation to Hades (i.e., the abode of the dead) and Gehenna (i.e., the destination of the wicked), are largely a function of the varying Protestant views on the intermediate state between death and resurrection; and different views on the immortality of the soul or the alternative, the conditional immortality.
-For example, John Calvin, who believed in conscious existence after death, had a very different concept of hell (Hades and Gehenna) to Martin Luther who held that death was sleep.
+For example, John Calvin, who believed in conscious existence after death, had a different concept of hell (Hades and Gehenna) to Martin Luther who held that death was sleep.

 Eternal torment view

 The historic Protestant view of hell is expressed in the Westminster Confession (1646), a Reformed confession of faith: